taalhavras/ucal/README.md

    it since it's a pretty large change. there will be a unified type (ical-time or some such) with both date and date-time in it.
 This will change pretty much every place urbit's date type is used in the code.
+5. For some properties that can be dates or date-times, there is probably a way to enforce that they're all either one or the other.
+This would more closely mirror what the ical spec actually says and would be a nice way of having the type system reflect that validation.
+   Stuff like exdate is easy (define a new type that's either a list of ical-date or ical-datetime), but things like dtstart/dtend might be more tricky?
+Would probably need a separate type for both of them, either two ical-dates or ical-datetimes.
+This might not be an immediate concern, but is definitely something we want IMO.

 ## General TODOs